Lukas Franks PI

 “Got any contacts there?”

 “In the Organitskaya?
-Maybe.”
+Why do you care?”

-“Good.
+“Because I do.
 So here’s my proposition.
 See, I’m looking for someone, and they, that being the Organitskaya, suggested I stop looking.
 I want to know why.”

-“You should listen to them, Lukas.”
+“You should listen to them, Lukas and stop looking.”

 “Yeah, well, that’s just it, I can’t.
 I have a client.
 It’s my first real job.
 I want to end up smelling like roses.”